-- (i) By using financial instruments, the Company is exposed to risks as below:
+- (i) The Group have exposures to the following risks from its financial instruments:

 - Credit risk

 - Liquidity risk

 - Market risk

-The following likewise discusses the Company's objectives, policies and processes for measuring and managing the above mentioned risks.
-For more disclosures about the quantitative effects of these risks exposures, please refer to the respective notes in the accompanying consolidated financial statements.
+The following likewise discusses the Group's objectives, policies and processes for measuring and managing the above mentioned risks.
+For more disclosure about the quantitative effects of these risks exposures, please refer to respective notes in the accompany consolidated financial statements .